lean-dojo/LeanDojo/docs/source/user-guide.rst

 Overview
 ********

-Below is a high-level overview of LeanDo.
+Below is a high-level overview of LeanDojo.
 A Lean project is a Git repo consisting of multiple source files (:file:`*.lean`).
 Each file has multiple theorems (and their proofs).
 Given a Lean repo, LeanDojo first traces it.
 The results are traced repo, files, and theorems with rich syntactic/semantic information not readily available in source code but useful